molakp/Tweb/README.md

-# Project fro Web technologies course by Unito, 2018
+# Project for Web technologies course by Unito, 2018